EntySec/HatAsm/README.md

     </a>
 </p>

-HatAsm is a HatSploit native powerful assembler and disassembler that provides support for all common architectures.
+HatAsm is a powerful assembler and disassembler that provides support for all common architectures.

 ## Features